Assembla acquires Cornerstone, a Subversion client for MacOS

 A new date for Startup Battlefield Dubai

 Git may seem like it’s the only version control system out there sometimes.
 And while it’s definitely the most popular option right now, competing technologies like Subversion and Mercurial still have their fair share of users, especially in the enterprise.
-It’s maybe no surprise then that Assembla, which offers a version control service for the enterprise with a strong focus on Subversion, today announced that it has acquired Cornerstone, one of the most popular Subversion clients for MacOS.
+It’s maybe no surprise, then, that Assembla, which offers a version control service for the enterprise with a strong focus on Subversion, today announced that it has acquired Cornerstone, one of the most popular Subversion clients for MacOS.

 Assembla acquired Cornerstone, as well as Zennaware, the company behind the product.
-Zennaware first launched Cornerstone back in 2008 and Assembla will continue to sell and develop the client and plans to launch version 4.0 in the coming months.
+Zennaware first launched Cornerstone back in 2008, and Assembla will continue to sell and develop the client, and plans to launch version 4.0 in the coming months.
 The financial details of the transaction remain undisclosed.

 “We are investing in the future of Cornerstone,” Assembla CEO Paul Lynch writes today.
 “Never wishing to stand still, it is our plan to take the key improvements we’ve made in both Subversion and the Assembla web app, and bring them to the already excellent Cornerstone desktop app.
 We’re working to improve your interactions and workflows around your repositories and your data in general.”